Newair Nugget Ice Maker vs GE Profile Opal 2.0 XL

 I ran the Newair Sonic Speed through three back-to-back ice cycles.
 It genuinely starts dropping its first nuggets in exactly 9 minutes and 45 seconds, beating the GE by a hair.
 It takes up very little lateral space, saving crucial counter width next to my coffee maker.
 However, because it lacks a secondary reservoir, I found myself pouring water directly into the main basin twice a day.
 The ultra-insulated walls keep the ice frozen longer than older models, but you trade automated convenience for the lower $299 price tag.

-Starts producing ice in under 10 minutes
+Delivers first ice nuggets in 10 minutes

 GE Profile Opal 2.0 XL Ice Maker